-Boarding students are allowed visitors, but these must be approved by their parents and must appear on the student's visiting list.
-Visitors will be required to sign a visitor's book each time they visit the school.
+Boarding students are allowed visitors, but these must be approved by their parents and must appear on the student's Visitors List.
+Visitors will be required to sign a Visitor's Book each time they visit the school.

 Visiting times for visitors are weekends between 3:30pm and 5:00pm.